HTC Sensation XL

 HTC Sensation XL is touchscreen-based, slate-sized Android smartphone manufactured by HTC.
 It was announced on October 6, 2011 by HTC on their Beats Audio event at London and released worldwide on October 26, 2011.
-After its elder sibling HTC Sensation XE, the HTC Sensation XL was the second HTC phone to be equipped with Beats Audio sound enhancer technology.
+The Sensation XL was HTC's second phone that was equipped with Beats Audio sound enhancer technology, after the earlier HTC Sensation XE.
 Two editions of the HTC Sensation XL were released; the only difference between these two models was that the limited edition was shipped with is Beats Solo's while the normal edition was shipped with the in-ear earphones of those on the Sensation XE.

 Specifications

 Design

 The HTC Sensation XL measures 132.5 x 70.7 x 9.9 mm, not considerably bigger than handsets with 4.3-inch screens.
 It weighs 162.5 grams, some 14.5 grams heavier than the HTC Sensation.
 It has a 4.7-inch display; there's a front-facing 1.3 MP video-call camera, a proximity sensor and an ambient light sensor alongside a charging/notification LED that remains invisible when it is off at the upper bezel of the display and there are four capacitive touch keys for the Menu, Option, Back and Search functions at the lower bezel of the display.

 The back of the device was made almost entirely of aluminium; there is an 8 MP camera lens sitting between a dual LED flash combo and a loudspeaker at the back.
 On the side frame; there is a microUSB port at the left side, there is a volume rocker at the right side; there is a 3.5 mm audio jack, a secondary microphone for active noise cancellation and a power/lock button at the top and there is a microphone at the bottom.
 The back panel is removable; however, the device doesn't have a microSD card slot for memory expansion.